-Strongest level of risk-adjusted capitalisation, as measured by Best's Capital Adequacy Ratio (BCAR), supporter Strongoot lovel of rick adjusted capitalization, as measured by Rost's Capital Adaguasy Patia (RCAP), supported moderate underwriting leverage and good asset quality.
-Additionally, Munich Reinsurance Company (Munich Reinsurance Company (Munich Reinsurance Company (Munich Reinsurance to manage catastrophe risk.
+Strongest level of risk-adjusted capitalisation, as measured by Best's Capital Adequacy Ratio (BCAR), supported by moderate underwriting leverage and good asset quality.
+Additionally, Munich Reinsurance Company (Munich Re) is not dependent on reinsurance to manage catastrophe risk.
 Conservative investment strategy and good asset/liability management.
-Moderately low financial leverage, good interest coverage and excellent financial flexibility. • Prudent reserving practices in place, underpinned by positive reserve development over the past ten years.
-Operating Performance: Strong Munich Re has shown a solid track record of strong operating performance through business cycles.
-For year-ego 2023, the group reported profit after tax of EUR 4.6 billion.
-Good earnings diversification moderates volatility caused by the group's significant exposure to natural catastro losses.
-Following the completion of the optimisation strategy at ERGO, the primary insurance segment contribut positively to the group's operating profitability.
+Moderately low financial leverage, good interest coverage and excellent financial flexibility.
+Prudent reserving practices in place, underpinned by positive reserve development over the past ten years. ng Performance: Strong Munich Re has shown a solid track record of strong operating performance through business cycles.
+For year-end 2023, the group reported profit after tax of EUR 4.6 billion.
+Good earnings diversification moderates volatility caused by the group's significant exposure to natural catastrophe losses.
+Following the completion of the optimisation strategy at ERGO, the primary insurance segment contributes positively to the group's operating profitability.
 Investment yield is expected to improve prospectively, following the rise in interest rates.
-In the first quarter of 20 return on investment increased to 3.8%, with the yield on reinvestment improving to 4.6%.
-Business Profile: Very Favorable Defensible leading position in the global property/casualty and life reinsurance markets supported by an excelle brand and reputation. • Excellent diversification by line of business, geography and distribution channel, which limits concentration risk.
-Product risk is varied across the entire spectrum but includes high-risk products such as property catastrophe ( Munich Re) and guaranteed savings (via ERGO); however, the group benefits from strong underwriting and pric expertise. • Munich Re is well positioned to continue benefiting from the improved insurance and reinsurance market condit Enterprise Risk Management: Very Strong • Munich Re's enterprise risk management is considered to be very strong, with capabilities in excess of the
+In the first quarter of 2024, return on investment increased to 3.8%, with the yield on reinvestment improving to 4.6%. ss Profile: Very Favorable Defensible leading position in the global property/casualty and life reinsurance markets supported by an excellent brand and reputation.
+Excellent diversification by line of business, geography and distribution channel, which limits concentration risk.
+Product risk is varied across the entire spectrum but includes high-risk products such as property catastrophe (via Munich Re) and guaranteed savings (via ERGO); however, the group benefits from strong underwriting and pricing expertise.
+Munich Re is well positioned to continue benefiting from the improved insurance and reinsurance market conditions ise Risk Management: Very Strong

-- Munich Re's enterprise risk management is considered to be very strong, with capabilities in excess c appropriate requirements given the size and complexity of operations. - Sophisticated risk management framework in place that is embedded throughout the organisation and centred on a time-tested economic capital model. - Strong risk culture and conservative overall management approach.
+- Munich Re's enterprise risk management is considered to be very strong, with capabilities in excess of the appropriate requirements given the size and complexity of operations. - Sophisticated risk management framework in place that is embedded throughout the organisation and centred on a time-tested economic capital model. - Strong risk culture and conservative overall management approach.
 The group maintains a clearly defined and consistent view of risk with stable risk tolerances and appetites.